 A few years ago, my partner at the time and I decided to see other people.
-It started as a breakup but eventually it turned into something else—an open relationship, I suppose, one filled with a lot of love and ongoing commitment to each other as we began exploring dating and sleeping with other people.
-It was a very new experience for both of us, but it also was just what made sense for us at the time with where we both were in our lives and in our feelings.
+It started as a breakup but eventually it turned into something else—an open relationship filled with a lot of love and ongoing commitment to each other as we began exploring dating and sleeping with other people.
+It was a very new experience for both of us, but it also just made sense for us with where we both were in our lives and in our relationship.

-Today I'm in a monogamous relationship with a different person, and the idea of introducing nonmonogamy into my life again is not very appealing at all.
-That said, there's one tool I learned from my poly-tinged days that I've brought with me into every subsequent relationship, even and perhaps especially the monogamous ones.
+Today I'm in a monogamous relationship with a different person, and we're not too interested in introducing non-monogamy into our relationship.
+That said, there's one tool I learned from my polyamorous days that I've brought with me into every subsequent relationship, even and perhaps especially the monogamous ones.

 It's about how people in these types of open relationships deal with jealousy.